lancershield/docs/docs/vuln-db/critical/Admin-Key-Misuse.md

 1. The contract deployer retains full owner control.
 2. There are no constraints on minting, burning, transferring funds, or upgrades.
-3. If the admin key is compromised or misused:
+3. If the admin key is compromised or misused.
-4. Unlimited tokens can be minted,
+4. Unlimited tokens can be minted.
-5. Funds can be redirected from users,
+5. Funds can be redirected from users.
 6. System logic can be maliciously upgraded.

 **Assumptions:**